Linux Installations

 Replace the filename with the actual downloaded package name, or use the wildcard pattern shown above.

-Installing the .deb in this fashion will also automatically install the apt repository and code signing key to enable easy updates using the system package manager.
+Installing the .deb this way also installs the apt repository and code signing key, so future updates flow through the system package manager.

-Manual repository installation is useful when the simple .deb installation doesn't work, letting you troubleshoot each step separately.
-It's also helpful if you need to automate ExpanDrive installation across multiple systems or prefer to manually verify security keys before adding them to your system.
+Manual repository installation lets you troubleshoot each step separately when the simple .deb installation doesn't work.
+It also helps when automating ExpanDrive installation across multiple systems, or when you want to verify security keys before adding them to your system.

 curl https://packages.expandrive.com/keys/expandrive.asc | gpg --dearmor > packages.expandrive.gpg